 Policy provides that an employee of Wichita State University may volunteer for a University event if they are volunteering in a capacity that is different from their employment.
 This means that an employee cannot volunteer to do activities that are the same or similar to essential duties performed in their job.

 For example, An employee whose job is primarily answering phones and preparing documents in a department, may volunteer to seat guests and hand out programs at a University event.
 An employee whose job includes setting up tables and chairs for events in a department, may not volunteer to do the same or similar tasks at a University Event.
 For assistance identifying appropriate opportunities for a University Volunteer, contact your Human Resources Business Partner.

 The Host Department must determine whether an appropriate volunteer relationship can be created based on the criteria in the Volunteer Policy 3.63.
 Once the Host Department selects Volunteers based on the needs of the event, the Host Department should identify if the Volunteer Packet will need to be completed, and if a background check will be required.
 The steps to complete these processes are as follows:

 Step One: Volunteer Packet

-The Volunteer Packet Must be Used if Any of the Following Occur:
+The Volunteer Packet Must be Used if any of the following are applicable: